Last Updated: August 2019

 1. Provide your customers with answers.

 We have all been to that restaurant where we are welcomed by a friendly waiter who is happy to answer all our questions about the menu.
 In today’s highly competitive marketplace how a customer is made to feel can have a big impact on a businesses bottom line.
 Behind providing good value for a product, “excellent customer service’ was found to be the second most important factor consumers consider when choosing a company to do business with.
 When you drill down into what these customers mean by ‘excellent customer service’ the ability of a business to answer questions is top of the list.
 So don’t hide your contact details in order to eschew costly customer interactions.
 Encourage your customers to ask questions and make sure you answer them promptly.
 While you are at it why not keep a record of customer questions, and turn them into a useful knowledge base?
-In a survey by Amdocs, 91% of people said that they would use an online knowledge base if it was available.

 2. Use big data to generate recommendations.

 A waiter that can recommend the perfect wine for your meal is a great example of up-selling that adds value to the customers experience.
-A study by Invesp found that this is not just true to the restaurant industry with 45% of online shoppers more likely to shop on a site that offers personalized recommendations.
+A study by Invesp found that this is not just true to the restaurant industry with 45% of online shoppers more likely to shop on a site that offers personalised recommendations.
 While this might seem hard to do with less paired purchases, big data is making it easier.
 Using machine learning models, or recommendation engines like Hadoop, the savvy retailer can generate better quality suggestions leading to an increase in customer spend.
-Amazon is a prime example making 35-60% revenue uplift just on recommendations.
+Amazon is a prime example making significant revenue uplift just on recommendations.
 So maybe it’s time for your business to harness your customer’s data so you to can recommend the perfect product pairing.

 3. Use surveys and interviews to collect feedback.